martinve/ITI0215_25/README.md

     - extended `http.server`-based implemnentation to be multi threaded
     - application architecture improvements; configuration management.
     - started to implement topology and scenario as describred in `SCENARIO.md`
+* `prax4` implemented a basic network.
+We still need to refactor the code so that
+    a. the network recovers in case of nodes going offline
+    b. information about network topology is stored in single location

 ## API Calls